noooahhhh/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Yucheng Fu is currently a student in the School of Cyber Science and Engineering in Sichuan University.
-His rearch interest include AI security, applied crypto.
+This is Yucheng Fu.
+I am a third-year undergraduate student student in the School of Cyber Science and Engineering in Sichuan University.
+My research interests include AI security (Adversarial Attacks, Privacy in Machine Learning) and Applied Crypto, and I have had some project experience in thiese fields during my undergraduate years.
-{style="text-align: justify;"}